The conference is organised by Aniridia Bulgaria in collaboration with the Bulgarian Society of Ophthalmology, Aniridia Europe, and Arbilis.

 Aniridia Europe

-- connect professionals both at local and international levels
+– Connect professionals at both local and international levels.

 Scientific committee